mtoplak/Password-strength-meter/README.md

 - [Have I Been Pwned Passwords API v3](https://haveibeenpwned.com/API/v3#PwnedPasswords)
-- [CrackStation's Password Cracking Dictionary, Smaller Wordlist (Human Passwords Only) ](https://crackstation.net/crackstation-wordlist-password-cracking-dictionary.htm) -
+- [CrackStation's Password Cracking Dictionary, Smaller Wordlist (Human Passwords Only) ](https://crackstation.net/crackstation-wordlist-password-cracking-dictionary.htm)

 In the project directory, you should:

 - run `npm i` in both, `client` and `server` directory.
-- extract `realhuman_phill.zip` (from [https://crackstation.net/crackstation-wordlist-password-cracking-dictionary.htm](https://crackstation.net/crackstation-wordlist-password-cracking-dictionary.htm)) to `realhuman_phill.txt` in `server/public/files` - file exceeds git size limit
+- extract `realhuman_phill.txt` (from [https://crackstation.net/crackstation-wordlist-password-cracking-dictionary.htm](https://crackstation.net/crackstation-wordlist-password-cracking-dictionary.htm)) into `server/public/files` if you want to know if password can be found in dictionary (file exceeds git size limit)

 ## Backend